-Entering his 12th season as an assistant coach with SFA track and field, Ron McCown has been there every step of the away through the programs unprecedented run of success.
-Focusing on the pole vault and the multi events, McCown's has become one of the most successful multis coaches in school history.
-McCown's athletes have recorded 13 individual conference titles, 68 All-SLC selections, 14 NCAA Regional qualifying marks, 13 NCAA qualifiers and 12 school records.
-McCown has also sent three athletes to the NCAA Championships in the past five seasons.
+Entering his 14th season as an assistant coach with SFA track and field, Ron McCown has been there every step of the away through the programs unprecedented run of success of 26 Conference Championships.
+McCown has proven himself as a versatile coach during his time at SFA.
+His coaching focus is on the horizontal jumps and the multi events.
+McCown's athletes have recorded 18 individual conference titles, 77 All-SLC selections, 12 NCAA qualifying marks and 12 school records.

 McCown's ability to scout talent has been proven consistently over the years.
-Former Ladyjacks Jennifer Schreiner and Tracy Schuup came to SFA with a different event focus but McCown took their skills and helped them excel in other areas.
+Former Ladyjacks Jennifer Schreiner and Tracy Schuup came to SFA with a different event focus, but McCown took their skills and helped them excel in other areas.
 Schreiner went from having never vaulted before, to becoming one of the league's top pole vaulters clearing a height of 12-10.
-He converted Schuup into a two-time all-conference athlete who closed out her career as a conference champion.
+He converted Schuup from a 400-meter hurdler into a two-time all-conference athlete who closed out her career as a conference champion in the heptathlon.

 McCown has coached school record holders for the pentathlon, indoor heptathlon, women's indoor and outdoor high jump, women's indoor triple jump, and women's outdoor long jump.